Technigo/project-weather-app/README.md

 These problems were solved by searching on Stackoverflow and Google, asking class mates and code coaches.
 And good team work.

+# What we learned

+- how to fetch API:s and pass the data to functions
+- how to display API data on the page
+- how to work as a developer team

 ## View it live

 https://weather-app-by-zebra.netlify.app/